Blagodarenko/PlotsChecker/README.md

+PlotsChecker checks and validates plots to see if the name of the plots matches with the contents of the plotfile.
+If it finds any errors it corrects the plots by renaming and truncating it.

 ###Renaming
 If the plot is incomplete or missing a few nonces, the program is able to rename the plot and correct the file.
 Allowing space to be freed by truncating.